 Try these recipes to help you smoke your foods:

 If you’d like to change things up a little this Thanksgiving, then you might want to consider preparing your turkey a little differently.

 In this instance, that means that you smoke your turkey.
 It looks delicious, and I’m sure it smells wonderful too.Try this smoked recipe

 Vacuum sealing your food is a great way to preserve it.
 It is super easy as well.
 You’ll need a vacuum sealer, then you just place the food in the bags and seal.

-So the next time you have excess food, don’t toss it or let it spoil, think of your favorite food that involves that ingredient, make it, and then can it for later.
+The next time you have excess food, don’t toss it or let it spoil, think of your favorite food that involves that ingredient, make it, and then can it for later.

-Basically, you are cooking your favorite foods, then storing them in a sterilized jar and sealing them so that it will last for months to come.
+You are cooking your favorite foods, then storing them in a sterilized jar and sealing them so that it will last for months to come.

 Try these recipes to help you with your canning:

 I love fresh applesauce, but I’m busy and don’t always have time to make it.
 So when apple season comes in I make applesauce galore.

 Then we can enjoy fresh applesauce any time we feel like it.
 It only takes the twist of a lid.Make this canned recipe